Slavery in Nigeria: Igbo

 The Igbo traditionally maintained the Osu caste system of the Odinani religion.
-Osu were people who were regarded as spiritually inferior, and they were segregated from regular Igbo society.
-Osu were either kept as slaves or sold into the slave trade.
+Osu were people who were regarded as spiritually inferior, as they were guilty of breaking sacred laws.
+Thus, they were segregated from regular Igbo society.
+Osu were either kept as slaves, killed as offereings to the alusi, or sold into the Trans-Atlantic slave trade.
 As of 2020, Osu descendants still face discrimination among the Igbo people.
 Local campaigners against discrimination have aligned themselves with the global Black Lives Matter movement, comparing the treatment of slave descendants in Nigeria with the treatment of Black people in the United States.